 The ambition was high: the conference had to be at a high scientific level, relevant to both doctors and nurses coming from many different countries with various healthcare systems.

-The programme diversity was a key component for the conference success.
+The programme variation was a key component for the conference success.
 There was plenty of opportunity for sharing many kinds of knowledge: both in-depth and highly specialized knowledge, general and inspiring insights from other fields, peer knowledge and reflective knowledge.

 It was all spiced up with brilliant presentations from speakers, sensory experiences, humour – and lots of participant engagement, ensuring that various learning styles were being incorporated throughout the entire programme.